TDK250/Toms-Site/index.md

       <h2>About Me</h2>
       <p>I'm a commerce grad who's found my calling working with organizations that support vulnerable people.
 Currently, I'm a Quality Assurance Specialist with the Public Guardian and Trustee, where I help ensure young people in difficult situations get the support they need.</p>

-      <p>My path here wasn't straight - I've been a board VP for a community centre, managed fundraising events that brought in $87k for brain injury survivors, coordinated digital marketing campaigns, and even spent time studying abroad in Seoul.
+      <p>My path here wasn't direct - I've been a board VP for a community centre, managed fundraising events that brought in $87k for brain injury survivors, coordinated digital marketing campaigns, and even spent time studying abroad in Seoul.
 What ties it all together is a belief that good systems, ethical leadership, and thoughtful processes can make a real difference in people's lives.</p>

       <p>When I'm not working, I love tinkering with new technologies, rock climbing, traveling, and spending time with family and friends.
 I'm also drawn to creative pursuits - whether that's writing, art, or just exploring new ideas.
 I'm passionate about using technology responsibly, understanding different cultures, and building stronger communities.</p>
     </div>